po1sigala/live/02-Lesson-Plans/Part-Time/13-ORM-dev/README.md

 ### Algorithms

-  * @TODO LIST THE THREE ALGORITHMS ASSOCIATED WITH THIS MODULE
+  * @TODO LIST THE THREE ALGORITHMS ASSOCIATED WITH THIS UNIT

 ### Resources